Scientific Name

 Description

-Lenophyllum obtusum is a branched succulent with fleshy leaves ranging in color from green, glaucous to purplish.
-It grows up to 8 inches (20 cm) tall.
-Leaves are variable in shape from broadly ovate to elliptic or rounded-obovate and broadly obtuse to rounded.
-They are up to 1.6 inches (4 cm) with an equal width.
-Flowers are dull yellow with brownish tips.
+Lenophyllum obtusum is a small succulent with short stems and fleshy leaves ranging from green or glaucous to brownish or purplish.
+It can grow up to 8 inches (20 cm) tall, branching near the base.
+The leaves vary in shape from broadly ovate to elliptic or rounded-obovate and broadly obtuse to rounded.
+They can reach up to 1.6 inches (4 cm) in length and width.

 Hardiness